osrf/vrx-docker/README.md

 After the competition is over, it stores log files of the results.
 More about logs in a section below.

-TODO: Figure out if competitor or server first and associated errors (ROS_MASTER missing?
-Docker build slow?)
+This pulls the competitor image first, then starts the simulation container, then starts the competitor container.
+Note: Need to ensure that there is enough initial_state_duration time so that competition does not start before the competitor container has started.

 ## Quick Start Instructions For a Single Trial: Reviewing the results of a trial

 ### Reviewing the trial performance

 After the trial has finished, you can go to `generated/logs/<your_team_name>/<task_name>/<trial_number>/` to review the generated log files.
-TODO(tylerlum) Describe how to view performance specifically and show example.
-TODO(tylerlum) describe video directory and playback and logging

 The `generated/logs` directory has the following structure: